userfront/guide/all/guide/toolkit/build-logout-button-html.md

 ::::: row
 ::::left

-You can clone the example signup form on [CodePen](https://codepen.io/userfront/pen/poemNpo) and make edits, or follow along below.
+You can clone the example logout button on [CodePen](https://codepen.io/userfront/pen/poemNpo) and make edits, or follow along below.

 ::: tip NOTE
 The example form has the Userfront Core JS library added to the document, as described in the next section.